No-bake sugar cookie truffles made with only 4 ingredients! An easy and delicious treat for the holidays that is super easy to make.

 I don’t know about you, but this time of year I love making sugar cookies, truffles, fudge and just about any other treat!
 Now combine my love of sugar cookies and truffles to make these yummy treats.
 Talk about the ultimate holiday dessert!

 These sugar cookie truffles are made with crushed sugar cookies, cream cheese and vanilla.
 They are then dipped in white chocolate and have sprinkles added to make them festive.
 You could also use a milk chocolate coating with them, but I think the white and red coating is more fun for the holidays.
-They are always a huge crowd pleaser and gone so fast!

 - Cream cheese: Make sure it’s softened.
 I let mine sit out on the counter for about 30 minutes to an hour before getting started.